Home

 ALERT!
 It has come to the attention of the Connick Foundation that certain stained glass firms are offering “free” advice to churches, which promotes needless and costly re-leading of their windows.
 A word of warning.

-The CF announces Honorary Director Peter Cormack’s recent, stellar book, Arts & Crafts Stained Glass.
-Purchase information and a review of Cormack’s book by the Foundation’s former president Albert Tannler may be found here.
+Honorary Director Peter Cormack’s stellar book, Arts & Crafts Stained Glass, may be found here, along with a review by the Foundation’s former president Albert Tannler.
 A review by trustee of the Scottish Stained Glass Trust Dr. Elizabeth Cumming may be found here.

 Inquiries regarding the records of the Charles J Connick or Connick Associates Studios should be made directly to the Connick Collection of the Boston Public Library Fine Arts Department or the Connick Collection of the Massachusetts Institute of Technology Rotch Library.